maxtuno/PEQNP/README.md

 Documentation
 https://peqnp.readthedocs.io

+### version 0.2.5
+- SLIME 4 Updated to SAT RACE Performance
+- Add the TENSOR object
+- Examples on on use of tensor.

 ### version 0.2.4
 - Improve HESS algorithm, add two parameters fast (now default), and cycles.
 - Add HYPER LOOP algorithm a nested for loop from www.PEQNP.science.